AleMorales/ODEDSL/README.md

 [![Build Status](https://travis-ci.org/AleMorales/ODEDSL.jl.svg?branch=master)](https://travis-ci.org/AleMorales/ODEDSL.jl)

+**WARNING: This package is under development.
+API may change and it is not recommended for production stages.**

 A domain specific language for describing state-space models based on ordinary differential equations.

 It provides syntax for describing models in terms of differential equations, chemical reactions or the chemical master equation.